Kautenja/playing-mario-with-deep-reinforcement-learning/README.md

 The play command defaults to the smoke checkpoint path for the selected config.
 Pass `--eval.checkpoint PATH` to evaluate a specific Lightning checkpoint.
-Training shows Lightning progress by default.
-Pass `--trainer.enable_progress_bar false` for quiet/headless runs.
+Training shows Lightning's rich progress bar by default.
+Pass `--trainer.progress_bar tqdm` for the classic tqdm indicator, or `--trainer.enable_progress_bar false` for quiet/headless runs.

 Set `replay.prioritized: true` to enable proportional prioritized replay for